uzh-dqbm-cmi/mridle/README.md

     * `tests/` is where the tests go
     * `requirements.in` contains the source requirements of the project.
 * `pyproject.toml` identifies the project root by providing project metadata.

+### Kedro Viz
+Kedro organizes data transformation steps into pipelines.
+The easiest way to explore the pipelines is via Kedro's visualization tool, which you can open by running `kedro viz` and opening the webapp in your browser.

 Below is a short summary of some of the Kedro functionality you may use to work with MRIdle.
 You can read much more in the [Kedro documentation](https://kedro.readthedocs.io)!